crossminer/maracas/docs/detections.md

 A field goes from `non-static` to `static`.
 This results in an `IncompatibleClassChangeError` at linking time.
 The problem rises given that the JVM uses two different instructions to access fields, `getfield` and `getstatic`.
-The former is used to access objects fields and the later to access static fields.
+The former is used to access objects fields and the latter to access static fields.
 Client code must be recompiled to get rid of the issue (cf. *JLS 13.4.10*).

 **Detection**